udacity/create-your-own-adventure/english/experience/black-point/black-point.md

 You gaze at the black point for a while.

-However, nothing happend, it's just a little black point.
+However, nothing happen, it's just a little black point.

 What do you do now?